diyage/DYG/README.md

 6. Model --> Used for building network structure.
 7. Trainer --> Used for training Model.

-Please see files under 'Tool/BaseTools/', you will get more detail information in each file.
+Please see files under 'Tool/BaseTools/', you will get more detail descriptions in each file.